balder-dev/balder/doc/source/basics/fixtures.rst

 ----------------

 The **definition-scope** describes the validity of the fixture.
-It depends on the definition position, the fixture is located in the balder testsystem.
+It depends on the definition position, the fixture is located in the Balder testsystem.
 For example, if you implement a fixture in the global ``balderglob.py`` file, it has the **definition-scope** GLOBAL.
 This means, that it is valid for the whole test session.
 It is valid for every testcase that is executed within a test session.
 If a fixture (that is defined in the ``balderglob.py`` file) has the decorator ``@balder.fixture(level="session")`` it will always be executed, independent of the :ref:`Scenario <Scenarios>` and